arielgee/Sage-Like/.misc/tasks.md

 * same redius in feed previewing for title and body     => NO
 * apply same tab size standerd on all files.
 * are Prefs names (internalPrefs, prefs) must be strings and not numbers like in slGlobals?     => NO
-* discovery is taking too long: http://feeds.tomercohen.com/tomercohen      => BUGFIX: discovery did not handle url feeds that returned with netwrok error
+* discovery is taking too long: http://feeds.tomercohen.com/tomercohen      => BUGFIX: discovery did not handle url feeds that returned with network error
 * buttons in the feed preview? toggle read/unread mark all as un/read           => NO.
 * get to the bottom of getCurrentLocaleDate().
 Needed or can I use Date.toLocaleString()        ==> NEEDED
 * try to change the mozilla Extensions feed with something that WORKS!!!            => COULD NOT FIND ONE - LINK DELETED